 PPI grew into the biggest personal finance story of the last five years through a groundswell of consumer complaints that slowly turned into a torrent that has cost the UK's biggest banks millions of pounds.

 Consumer groups started to raise concerns about the product as early as 1998, in much the same way that we talk about products that offer payment in case of ID theft now.

-However, solid action wasn't taken until 2005 when the Financial Service Authority (FSA) took over regulation of the general insurance market and issued its first report on mis-selling which concluded that, "the sale of PPI poses a high risk to our consumer protection objective."
+However, solid action wasn't taken until 2005 when the Financial Service Authority (becoming the FCA in 2013) took over regulation of the general insurance market and issued their first report on mis-selling which concluded that, "the sale of PPI poses a high risk to our consumer protection objective."

 In the same year, Citizens Advice issued a supercomplaint about PPI to the Office of Fair Trading (OFT).